Best Lawn Mower Buying Guide

-The old pull start design is the classic way to start your lawn mower, and is still the most common start for gas powered lawn mowers.
-For many owners of gas powered lawn mowers, the pull start is just a part of gas powered lawn mower ownership, like changing the spark plugs and making sure that oil and gas is fresh and clean.
+The old pull start design is the classic way to start your lawn mower.
+Plus is still the most common start for gas powered lawn mowers.
+For many owners of gas powered lawn mowers.
+The pull start is just a part of gas powered lawn mower ownership.
+Like changing the spark plugs and making sure that oil and gas is fresh and clean.

-For others, especially those switching to electric or battery-powered lawn mowers, a pull start is a frustrating way to begin your mowing experience.
-Most people experienced in pull starts do not find them difficult to use, but for those with strength or mobility concerns, a pull start may be frustrating or even impossible to use.
+For others, especially those switching to electric or battery-powered lawn mowers.
+A pull start is a frustrating way to begin your mowing experience.
+Most people experienced in pull starts, do not find them difficult to use.
+Although for those with strength or mobility concerns, a pull start may be frustrating or even impossible to use.

 Grass Discharge Location

-A side discharge can often be hooked up to a mulching system or a bag, depending on the model you choose.
-Such systems eliminate worries about where clippings will end up, and make a side discharge mower about the same as a rear.
+A side discharge can often be hooked up to a mulching system or a bag.
+Depending on the model you choose.
+Such systems eliminate worries about where clippings will end up.
+Plus make a side discharge mower about the same as a rear.

 Side & Rear Discharge

-Mulching back into your lawn can be accomplished by your lawn mower in several ways, but no matter the strategy you choose, the goal is to scatter the finest possible pieces as widely as possible, so that new grass will not be smothered by the mulch.
+Mulching back into your lawn can be accomplished by your lawn mower in several ways.
+No matter the strategy you choose, the goal is to scatter the finest possible pieces as widely as possible.
+So that new grass will not be smothered by the mulch.

-It is possible to bag your grass clippings and put them into a mulcher and spread that back onto your grass, but this seems like a lot of effort to move something that was already there and put it back again.
+It is possible to bag your grass clippings and put them into a mulcher.
+Then spread that back onto your grass.
+But this seems like a lot of effort to move something, that was already there and put it back again.

-Mulching lawn mowers work by finely chopping clippings as they are cut and then letting them fall back onto the soil surface so that the process of mowing and fertilizing will be continuous without leaving ugly clumps of mown grass all over your lawn.
+Mulching lawn mowers work by finely chopping clippings as they are cut.
+Then letting them fall back onto the soil surface.
+So that the process of mowing and fertilizing, will be continuous without leaving ugly clumps of mown grass all over your lawn.

 Adjustable Deck Height

-Most lawn mowers feature some degree of adjustable deck height so that you can achieve the height of trim that you want.
-The height of the deck will determine the length of the grass, so it is best to start on a higher setting and look at the results before you go lower.
+Most lawn mowers feature some degree of adjustable deck height.
+So that you can achieve the height of trim that you want.
+The height of the deck will determine the length of the grass.
+This is why it is best to start on a higher setting and look at the results before you go lower.

 Blade Cut Width

-The width of the swath of grass that you cut will affect many other aspects of your lawn mower.
-Mowers that cut smaller widths will tend to be smaller and more compact and therefore more maneuverable than mowers that cut larger widths.
+The width of the swath of grass that you cut, will affect many other aspects of your lawn mower.
+Mowers that cut smaller widths will tend to be smaller and more compact.
+Therefore more maneuverable than mowers that cut larger widths.

-The range is generally from 18 in to 32 in, so there is a good deal of diversity in the blade cut width.
-Choose a range that will result in a comfortable experience for you, generally a wider length if you have lots of grass in a wide area to cut and narrower if you have lots of objects to maneuver around.
+The range is generally from 18 in to 32 in.
+So there is a good deal of diversity in the blade cut width.
+Choose a range that will result in a comfortable experience for you.
+Generally a wider length, if you have lots of grass in a wide area to cut.
+Or narrower if you have lots of objects to maneuver around.

 Bagging and mulching features can be very convenient for you to have on your lawn mower.
-It is a personal preference whether to bag your lawn clippings or mulch them back into your lawn, but it is certainly true putting lawn clippings back into the soil as mulch will improve the health of your lawn without requiring the addition of outside fertilizer.
+It is a personal preference whether to bag your lawn clippings or mulch them back into your lawn.
+It is certainly true putting lawn clippings back into the soil as mulch, will improve the health of your lawn.
+Without requiring the addition of outside fertilizer.

-Even the old fashioned mowers can self mulch if you trim regularly and especially if the manual lawn mower spits grass in front of itself so it will chop it again as it passes over, as well as helping to drive it down through the blades and onto the surface of the soil.
+Even the old fashioned mowers can self mulch, if you trim regularly.
+Especially if the manual lawn mower spits grass in front of itself.
+So it will chop it again as it passes over.
+As well as, helping to drive it down through the blades and onto the surface of the soil.

 How To Choose The Right Lawn Mower

-If you have many acres of land to take care of, a push behind may be all right if you don’t mind walking for some time, but you may want a ride on mower to take care of the job quickly and easily.
+If you have many acres of land to take care of, a push behind may be alright.
+If you don’t mind walking for some time, but you may want a ride on mower to take care of the job quickly and easily.

-If you do most of your mowing very near your house, an electric option may be right for you, but if you are very comfortable with gas tools and don’t mind the sounds or smells from a gas mower and have lots of heavy growth to plow through and not a huge budget to spend on a mower, a gas mower may be the right option for you.
+If you do most of your mowing very near your house, an electric option may be right for you.
+But if you are very comfortable with gas tools and don’t mind the sounds or smells from a gas mower.
+Plus have lots of heavy growth to plow through and not a huge budget to spend on a mower.
+A gas mower may be the right option for you.

-Mowing the lawn is such a universal chore in America that there are many options available to meet all sorts of lawns.
+Mowing the lawn is such a universal chore in America.
+That’s why there are so many options available to meet all sorts of lawns.

 Lawn Mower Brands

-Lawn mowers are made by a wide range of brands, and while some are known for higher quality than others, depending on your needs you may be surprised by the brand that produces a mower that meets your needs best.
-Carefully consider the reviews of the individual mower you are considering, as well as the general reputation of the brand.
+Lawn mowers are made by a wide range of brands.
+While some are known for higher quality than others, depending on your needs.
+You may be surprised by the brand that produces a mower that meets your needs best.
+Carefully consider the reviews of the individual mower you are considering.
+As well as, the general reputation of the brand.

-John Deere ride-on mowers that are sold at the dealer feature the highest end Kawasaki engines and have long-lasting and heavy-duty transmissions that results in the heavy duty feel that will last through the years and feels more solid than those sold at home centers.
+John Deere ride-on mowers that are sold at the dealer.
+Feature the highest end Kawasaki engines and have long-lasting and heavy-duty transmissions.
+That results in the heavy duty feel, that will last through the years.
+Also feels more solid, than those sold at home centers.

 Honda is a name trusted for reliability in a wide range of products from cars to lawn care.
-Honda lawn mowers are not cheap, but you can feel confident that you are buying a tool that is meant to last with the reliable Honda engine.
+Honda lawn mowers are not cheap, but you can feel confident that you are buying a lawn mower that is meant to last.
+With the reliable Honda engine.

 Honda lawn mowers are easy to start and meet emissions regulations for all 50 states.
-These powerful lawn mowers will be able to get the job done, no matter which model you choose.
-Honda makes primarily self-powered walk behind lawn mowers, so if you are looking for a different model look elsewhere.
+These powerful lawn mowers will be able to get the job done.
+No matter which model you choose.
+Honda makes primarily self-propelled walk behind lawn mowers.
+So if you are looking for a different model, look elsewhere.

 The Toro is easy to store in your garage or shed, and may accomplish your goals in lawn care for a much more affordable price than a Honda.
 Know, however, that you are giving up the dependability of the renowned Honda engine for the affordability of Toro.

-In general, Craftsman products are not as expensive or quite as reliable as the most highly priced mowers, but the Craftsman is an old brand that has been producing a wide range of quality home and garden products for a long time, and many people are very happy with the affordable mowers provided by Craftsman.
+In general, Craftsman products are not as expensive or quite as reliable as the most highly priced mowers.
+But the Craftsman is an old brand that has been producing a wide range of quality home and garden products for a long time.
+Plus many people are very happy with the affordable mowers provided by Craftsman.

 These mowers have a high quality design to make mowing an easier chore for you.
-The design of these lawn mowers are more compact than competition, and the folding handle makes storage and transport easy.
+The design of these lawn mowers are more compact than competition.
+Plus the folding handle makes storage and transport easy.

 All-wheel drive mowers by Husqvarna offer complete control over your push mower experience for only around $400.
 The Husqvarna motor is well trusted to provide good and consistent power to your lawn mower.

-Poulan Pro is made by the same company as Husqvarna but offers a much more affordable price tag.
+Poulan Pro is made by the same company as Husqvarna.
+Yet offers a much more affordable price tag.
 While these mowers may be less expensive, they do tend to come with a reduction in quality, at least to some degree.
-If you consider yourself handy around a machine, this may not be an issue for you, as most Poulan Pro parts are sold at retail shops or online.
+If you consider yourself handy around a machine, this may not be an issue for you.
+As most Poulan Pro parts are sold at retail shops or online.

 Black & Decker

-Black & Decker has been a trusted name for a variety of home and garden tools for many years, and their lawn mowers are no exception.
+Black & Decker has been a trusted name for a variety of home and garden tools for many years.
+Their lawn mowers are no exception.
 They offer a wide range of lawn mowers, primarily battery powered or electric.
-They offer some great compact and affordable models or heavier-duty models to get the job done.
+They offer some great compact and affordable models.
+Even heavier-duty models to get the job done.
 While Black & Decker is not the highest name in quality, they are a generally trusted company that can produce a good affordable lawn mower.

 What About Warranty?

-A warranty is only as good as the company you buy from and most lawn mowers come with only limited warranties, so carefully consider what a warranty will cover before making a decision with warranty in mind.
-With some lawn mowers you can buy an extended warranty so that you can feel good about your purchase decision for years to come, but stories abound about warranties not being honored for one reason or another.
+A warranty is only as good as the company you buy from.
+Most lawn mowers come with only limited warranties.
+So carefully consider what a warranty will cover before making a decision with warranty in mind.
+With some lawn mowers you can buy an extended warranty.
+So that you can feel good about your purchase decision for years to come.
+Although stories abound about warranties not being honored for one reason or another.

 Conclusion And Final Thoughts

-When making a decision about the lawn mower that you want, remember to be honest about your needs and habits and don’t choose a mower that will not meet your lifestyle.
-While you may think that you will be in the habit of mowing every few days and can get away with a light-duty manual or simple push behind mower, when the heat of summer comes and you are busy with all of your weekend plans, you may find yourself missing days or weeks, leaving you with a bit of a jungle in place of a lawn.
+When making a decision about the lawn mower that you want, remember to be honest about your needs and habits.
+Don’t choose a mower that will not meet your lifestyle.
+While you may think that you will be in the habit of mowing every few days and can get away with a light-duty manual or simple push behind mower.
+When the heat of summer comes and you are busy with all of your weekend plans, you may find yourself missing days or weeks.
+Leaving you with a bit of a jungle in place of a lawn.

-If, on the other hand, you choose a lawn mower that is too big and bulky for your needs, you will find yourself making excuses not to pull it out and find yourself using the weed wacker to trim your little patch of yard.
-Think carefully about how much you actually need to mow, and if you have odd patches of grass think about planting them with ground cover or utilizing hardscape so you can restrict your mowing goals.
+If, on the other hand, you choose a lawn mower that is too big and bulky for your needs.
+You will find yourself making excuses not to pull it out and find yourself using the weed wacker to trim your little patch of yard.
+Think carefully about how much you actually need to mow.
+If you have odd patches of grass think about planting them with ground cover or utilizing hardscape so you can restrict your mowing goals.